Skip to Content

 charged: 5000 refunded: 0 transferred: 0

-This delay exists because we use platform-funded transfers (to support coupons and discounts where the transfer amount may differ from the charge amount).
-Unlike source-transaction-linked transfers, platform-funded transfers make funds immediately available to the seller — so the settlement delay gives us a window to:
+The 3-day floor exists because we use platform-funded transfers (to support coupons and discounts where the transfer amount may differ from the charge amount).
+Unlike source-transaction-linked transfers, platform-funded transfers make funds immediately available to the seller, so we keep a short window to:

 • Detect fraud patterns (e.g., self-dealing between buyer and seller accounts)